Assistant Professor of Finance

 (with Federico Bandi )

-We model predictive frequency-specific cycles.
-By employing suitable matrix representations, we express lead values of covariance-stationary multivariate time series in terms of conditionally orthonormal frequency-specific basis.
-The representations yield conditionally orthogonal decompositions of these lead values.
-They also provide decompositions of the conditional variances and betas in terms of conditional frequency-specific variances and betas capturing predictive variability and co-variability over cycles of alternative lengths without spillovers across cycles.
-Making use of the proposed representations within the classical family of time-varying conditional volatility models, we document the role of time-varying volatility forecasts in generating orthogonal predictive frequency-specific cycles in returns.
-We conclude by providing suggestive evidence that the conditional variances of the predictive return cycles may be priced over short-to-medium horizons.
+We model predictive scale-specific cycles.
+By employing suitable matrix representations, we express the forecast errors of covariance-stationary multivariate time series in terms of conditionally orthonormal scale-specific basis.
+The representations yield conditionally orthogonal decompositions of these forecast errors.
+They also provide decompositions of their variances and betas in terms of scale-specific variances and betas capturing predictive variability and co-variability over cycles of alternative lengths without spillovers across cycles.
+Making use of the proposed representations within the classical family of time-varying conditional volatility models, we docu ment the role of time-varying volatility forecasts in generating orthogonal predictive scale-specific cycles in returns.
+We conclude by providing suggestive evidence that the conditional variances of the predictive return cycles may (i) be priced over short-to-medium horizons and (ii) offer economically-relevant trading signals over these same horizons.

 Working Papers